-OAO IDGC of Urals is a united grid operator that transports electric energy via 0.4-220 kV power lines and connects consumers to networks in the Sverdlovsk, Perm and Chelyabinsk regions.
+OAO IDGC of Urals is a Russian grid operator, liable for transmission of electric energy via 0.4-220 kV power lines and connection of consumers to the grid infrastructure in the Sverdlovsk, Perm and Chelyabinsk regions.

 OAO Interregional Distribution Grid Company of Urals and Volga (head-quartered in Yekaterinburg) was incorporated on 28.02.2005 in line with the Feb.24, 2005 RAO UES Decree during reforms in the Russian energy sector.
 On Aug.
 14, 2007 the Company was renamed into IDGC of Urals.

 The reform of regional grids has come to an end in April 2008.
 Since May 01, 2008 IDGC of Urals operates as a united network operator in 3 regions:

 IDGC of Urals administers: